kevin218/Eureka/docs/source/ecf.rst

 bg_y1
 '''''''''''''''''
-The pixel number for the end of the bottom background region
+The pixel number for the end of the bottom background region.
+The background region goes from the bottom of the subarray to this pixel.

 bg_y2
 '''''''''''''''''
-The pixel number for the start of the top background region

-bg_y_width
-'''''''''''''''''
-The width of the bottom and top background regions.
-If None the background region runs from the edge of the subarray to the designated pixels in bg_y1 and bg_y2
+The pixel number for the start of the top background region.
+The background region goes from this pixel to the top of the subarray.

 bg_deg
 '''''''''''''''''